orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ---

-The future of basketball coaching lives at the intersection of evidence and emotion —
+The future of basketball coaching lives at the intersection of evidence and emotion,
 where structure meets freedom, and science meets creativity.

 **Don’t teach the move — teach the mind that creates it.**